In this review, we’ll see if the Annie Leibovitz MasterClass on photography lives up to its promises and delivers a course worthy of your investment.

 I went into this MasterClass with little experience with cameras and thinking that, if I could somehow shoot a photo without relying on the auto settings, I would have learned a valuable skill.

 Is the Annie Leibovitz MasterClass on photography worth it?
-It depends what you’re looking for.
+It depends on what you’re looking for.
 Let’s dive in and see if it’s a fit for you.

 Quick Q and A